ahzamir/readme-template/README.md

 ### Usage

+To use this project or app run npm start in the project directory and you will see the live serever open on youe browser.

 ### Run tests

 For running tests inside the project directory run npm test in command line or Terminal.